rust-or/good_lp/README.md

 It does not support integer variables, but it is fast and easy to install.
 It does implement the [SolutionWithDual](https://docs.rs/good_lp/latest/good_lp/solvers/trait.SolutionWithDual.html) trait, which allows you to access the dual values of the constraints (the shadow prices).
+If you want to use it with WASM targets, you must include the `clarabel-wasm` feature flag

 [clarabel]: https://github.com/oxfordcontrol/Clarabel.rs